 She was practical in life but at love, her heart ruled.
 She was taken in by the smooth-talking Giovanni.
 Astrid loved him deeply but she was tormented by his cheating.
 Eventually, she had to let go of him to live her own life.
 And she passed away at a very old age, with Stella by her side.

 Giovanni was married to Astrid and was Stella’s adopted grandfather.
 He lived his life by one phrase “carpe diem”.
 He lived a life of simple pleasures enjoying good food, good clothing and of course women.
 Giovanni always made sure to do everything in his power to charm everyone around him, even if it sometimes involved doing shady things just to win someone’s heart.
-Up until his death by heart attack he wanted to live his life to the fullest.
-At the end however he did regret hurting Astrid and those around him.
+Up until his death by a heart attack, he wanted to live his life to the fullest.
+In the end, however, he did regret hurting Astrid and those around him.

 Bruce & Mickey